kraksy/Shattered-front/docs/rules/Fog of War Mechanic.md

 # Fog of War

-**comment**: could be a nice addition

 ## overview

-- units outside line of sight remain hidden from the opponent.
+- units outside line of sight remain hidden from the opponents units , and cannot be attacked.

 ## how it should works:

 1. line of sight is determined by unit positioning and terrain.
-2. hidden units are marked with a hidden token.
-3. units with "recon" abilities can reveal hidden units.
+2. units with "recon" abilities can reveal hidden units even if they are behind terrain.

 ## abilities example:

-- **recon drone:** reveal all hidden units within a 20cm radius.
+- **[[recon drone]]:** reveal all hidden units within a 20cm radius.

 ## advantages: